-The local AF subscribes the low latency exposure of QoS Monitoring results from the PCF via a local NEF or NEF.
+The local AF subscribes the direct notification of QoS Monitoring results from the PCF via a local NEF or NEF.
 If the NEF detects that it is not the most suitable NEF instance to serve the local AF request, it may redirect the AF to a local NEF instance.